House prices in East of England

 House prices in East of England mapped

-Will East of England house price go up in 2025?
+Will East of England house prices go up in 2025?

 I cannot tell the future and don't believe anyone who says they can.
 However we can plot price trends, I have done this in the chart below for houses and flats in East of England.
 You can extrapolate from this based on your own views on future interest rates, inflation and other factors.